 Set the NR BS type 1-O to transmit:

-- Set the NR BS to transmit maximum power according to the applicable test configuration in clause 4.8 using the corresponding test models or set of physical channels in subclause 4.9.3.
+- Set the NR BS to transmit maximum power according to the applicable test configuration in subclause 4.7 using the corresponding test models or set of physical channels in subclause 4.9.2.

 Measure the emission at the specified frequencies with specified measurement bandwidth and note that the measured value does not exceed the test requirement in subclause 6.7.5.5.5.